jagrvargen/holbertonschool-low_level_programming/0x02-functions_nested_loops/README.md

 4. isalpha - Checks if a character is alphabetic.

 5. print_sign - returns 1 and prints + if number is positive. returns 0 and prints 0 if n is 0. returns -1 and prints - if n is negative.

+6. _abs - returns the absolute value of an integer.